-- Efforts to allow states and cities to require remote sellers to collect state and local sales and use taxes already owned from online sales. - Efforts to maintain and expand the types of municipal investment-grade revenue bonds. - Facilitating and enabling the timely collection of delinquent assessments and strengthens or maintains the lien position of those assessments. - Efforts to protect local government revenue sources and the provisions of Proposition 1A. - Legislation and initiatives that ensure that all local funding sources remain a dedicated revenue source for local governments. - Full cost reimbursement to the City for all federal, state and county-mandated programs.
+- Efforts to allow states and cities to require remote sellers to collect state and local sales and use taxes already owned from online sales with sales taxes shared between cities at destination and from location of warehouse. - Efforts to maintain and expand the types of municipal investment-grade revenue bonds. - Facilitating and enabling the timely collection of delinquent assessments and strengthens or maintains the lien position of those assessments. - Efforts to protect local government revenue sources and the provisions of Proposition 1A. - Legislation and initiatives that ensure that all local funding sources remain a dedicated revenue source for local governments. - Full cost reimbursement to the City for all federal, state and county-mandated programs. - Legislation supporting property tax equity for no/low cities.